How much does it cost to live in the Netherlands in 2023? Definitely, much more than it did in 2021, and we can say that for sure.

-If you feel that you can’t afford the mounting costs, then here are a few tips on sealing the deal on a cheaper place:
+If you’re not comfortable or able to spend this much money, here are a few tips on sealing the deal on a cheaper place:

-- Prepare to move to the Netherlands far in advance – this way you are more likely to bag the cheaper properties, rather than rushing to seal the deal on literally anything
+- Prepare your move to the Netherlands well in advance — you are more likely to bag cheaper properties, rather than rushing to seal the deal on the first place you see.

 - Live outside of the city, and on the outskirts.
-It tends to be much cheaper (transport just outside of major cities is decent enough to do this)
+It tends to be cheaper and thanks to the good public transport system in the Netherlands, it’s easy to get around.

 - You could rent an anti-squatting property.
 These are much cheaper, but be aware that they are less reliable than a normal rented property